harrywhit97/WebApiUtilities/README.md

  ```

  ## Adding endpoints
- WebAppUtilities utilises MediatR to maintain SOLID principles so it is recommended that for each new endpoint a IRequest and IRequestHandler is made and then in the controller  you give the desired request to the mediatr.

- To add new endpoints for a model add a new method to the CrudController/ReadOnlyController, decorate it with the desired HTTP method and send the Mediatr the request you made for the endpoint.
+To add new endpoints for a model add a new method to the service interface then implement it in the concrete service.
+Then expose this methof in the record controller with the appropriate http verb and path.

- To add non entity related endpoints make a new controller which inherits `ApiController`.
-This will give you access to the Mediatr to send your request to.
+ ## App settings
+ Add a AppSettings section to appsettings.json then add the following keys and values to it.
+ - `JWTKey` - a string of characters which will be used to sign Json Web Tokens
+ - `SystemUserName` - the name of the system user for your api service
+ - `SystemUserPassword` - the password of the system user
+ - `SystemUserEmail` - the email of the system user

+ The system user name, password and email can be used to access the api via postman

  ## Endpoints
- * API endpoints are available at `/api/<TModel>/{id}`
+ * API endpoints are available at `/api/<TModel>/{id?}`
  * The Swagger UI is available at `/swagger`
  * Odata querying is available at `/api/<TModel>?$<query string>`
+ * The identity server endpoint description is available at `/.well-known/openid-configuration`
+ * A user registration endpoint is available at `/api/user/register`

  ## Other features
- IClock an abstraction around DateTime.Now which is by default bound to the Ioc container at startup and can be injected where needed and mocked in tests.
+ ITimeService an abstraction around DateTime which is by default bound to the Ioc container at startup and can be injected where needed and mocked in tests.

+ ## Todo:
+ - Add entity configurations
+ - Add model validations
+ - Add RBAC authorization